xufangzhi/phi-Decoding/README.md

-### This version contains the original code of phi_docoding.
+### This branch contains the original code of phi_docoding.
 Successfully run this code may take a little time

 <h1 align="center">
 φ-Decoding: Adaptive Foresight Sampling for Balanced Inference-Time Exploration and Exploitation